 Post process a sample to obtain sensitivity indices.
 This function takes a univariate output

-which is generated as a result of running a Monte Carlo sample from SA_sample()
+which is generated as a result of running a Monte Carlo sample from SA_sample() through a system.

 Then it estimates sensitivity indices using this sample.